Municipal Borough of Beddington and Wallington: Borough council

 The council had a membership of twenty-eight, comprising twenty-one councillors and seven aldermen.
 The councillors had a three-year term, with seven retiring annually.
 Aldermen had a six-year term, with half being chosen by the council every three years.
 The council elected one its members to the office of mayor annually.
 Elections were suspended from 1939 to 1944 due to the Second World War.

 From its first election in 1937 the borough council was under independent control.
 The Conservative Party, which was dominant in parliamentary politics in the area, did not contest elections in the borough, so that the nominal "independents" were generally elected by Conservative supporters.
 The first council election took place on 1 November 1937, and resulted in councillors being elected under the "Independent", "Ratepayers' Association" or "Residents' Association" labels.
 The Labour Party failed to have any councillors elected.
 The three groups on the council subsequently formed a single Independent bloc, and held all seats on the council until 1952.
 In that year there was a nationwide swing to Labour, and the party had two councillors elected, against twenty-six independent councillors and aldermen.
 Until 1960 there was a small Labour group on the council, never having more than three members.
 In that year the Independents regained all seats on the council.
 In the following years both Labour and a resurgent Liberal Party were able to gain a foothold on the council.
 After the final elections in 1963 the strength of the parties was: Independent 20, Labour 5, Liberal 3.

+Public services

+The Municipal Year Book 1940 listed the services provided by the council at that date.
+These included a public library, a fire brigade and the provision of seventeen pleasure grounds and open spaces.
+The council was also the joint owner (with Coulsdon and Purley Urban District Council) of Bandon Hill Cemetery.
+The borough's fire brigade passed to the National Fire Service in 1941, later becoming the responsibility of Surrey County Council.